purmirl/file_system/README.md

 # command list

+formatsuper - formatting the super block

-format - formatting the file system
+formatgroup - formatting the group block

 infosuper - read the metadata of superblock

+infogroup - read teh metadata of groupblock